vertelab/odoo-record-keeping/record_keeping_attachment/README.rst

 To use this module, you need to:

 * Have rights to access attachments in general.
-* Go to **Record-keeping** and all attachments will be visible
-* Create or edit an attachment with record-keeping data.
+* Create or edit an attachment, Record-keeping will be a notebook tab in form view

 Bug Tracker
 ===========